-If you write and contribute a full topic, we’ll put your name (or company’s name) at the top of the page, right under the title, and link it to your blog or website!
-And you’ll get your face and bio in the ring of honor as one of our featured contributors.
+If you write and contribute a full topic, we will put your name (or company’s name) at the top of the page, right under the title, and link it to your blog or website!
+We will also add your picture and a link to your Github account on the Top recent contributors page.

-Please refer to Magento Contributor Agreement for detailed information about the License Agreement.
+Refer to the Magento Contributor Agreement for detailed information about licensing.
 All contributors are required to submit a click-through form to agree to the terms.

-- Define what the goal of your topic is: what exactly do you want to teach the reader?
+- Define the goal of your topic.
+What exactly do you want to teach the reader?

 - Make the title of your topic reflect the content.

-- Use Notes and even Warnings to alert readers to particularly important details.
+- Use notes to alert readers about important details.

-- Use cross-references to other topics if it is appropriate.
+- Use cross-references to other topics if appropriate.
 We can help you with the syntax if it is not clear.
 The template provides an example you can use.

-To fork a repository on Github, do the following:
+To fork the devdocs repository on Github, do the following:

-Create or log in to your developemnt environment account on GitHub.
+Create or log in to your development environment account on GitHub.